Help a brand new nurse get started out with a gift that will make the whole transition to full-time nursing that little bit easier.

 As you can finally ditch the textbooks, stop worrying about exams, and forget about attending endless lectures.

-However, qualification is just the beginning of the nursing journey.
+However, becoming a newly qualified nurse is just the beginning of the nursing journey.

 As you then become a new full-time nurse which brings a whole new set of challenges and pitfalls.